mrcepid-rap/mrcepid-runassociationtesting/Readme.md

 ### BOLT

-BOLT roughly proceedes in two steps.
+BOLT roughly proceeds in two steps.
 First, BOLT computes a genetic relatedness matrix (GRM) from genetic data curated during the previous step of this applet.
 Next, it tests for the association a variant provided in a bgen file for an association with the phenotype of interest.
 Normally, this bgen file is a collection of phased SNP data from genotying chips.
 Here, we have created a "dummy" bgen file that instead encodes presence/absence of a qualifying variant per-individual.
 This dummy variable is then used by BOLT to test for an association with a given phenotype.
+We test for both per-gene and per-marker (i.e. SNV/InDels) association with our phenotype of interest.

 #### Inputs